yet-it-compiles/JP-Cripps-Bot/README.md

 ## About The Project
-JP Cripps is a feature-rich Discord bot that utilizes the Discord.py API to provide a comprehensive range of community-driven features.
-It facilitates participation in challenges, tracks progress towards role milestones, and enables competitive games focused on the Red Dead Redemption Online universe.
+Initially developed as a freelance solution with the goal of enhancing member engagement, and fostering server interaction for a large Red Dead Redemption Online (RDO) community.
+JP Cripps aims to offer a variety of community-driven activities related to the RDO universe that enables members to participate in competitive, leaderboard-styled challenges.
 Additionally, JP Cripps streamlines administrative tasks, making it easier for server administrators to handle issues quickly and effectively.

 ## Command Help
 ![Command  Help](https://user-images.githubusercontent.com/43221618/226866118-b5e7c335-103b-4c1f-a7c8-39aefcbec613.png)